Yarra Track: Gold at New Chum in the 1850s

-In April 1864, New Chum was unfavorably described as "a miserable collection of slab and bark huts situated at the foot of a steep hill, on the banks of the creek bearing the same name."
+In April 1864, New Chum was described as "a miserable collection of slab and bark huts situated at the foot of a steep hill, on the banks of the creek bearing the same name."

 The beginnings of the Yarra Track

 In March 1862 J. Sullivan, deputised by the miners at the Jordon Diggings, approached the Victorian Government about the need for a road or track to the Jordan gold fields.
 The Victorian Government sent James Murphy, civil engineer and Government mining surveyor, with a party of men, to survey and mark a track.
 Murphy and Sullivan at first travelled together; however, after a difference of opinion on the best route to explore, they separated and marked different tracks.

 Murphy explored a track from New Chum to near what would become the Marysville Woods Point Road.
 He surveyed a route along the Watts River to its upper reaches; from there he ascended the spurs and ridges of Mt Dismal and explored a route running eastwards, south of Mt Observation, to beyond Donavan's Creek.
 He did not complete the survey of that explored section before being called back to Melbourne.
 His plan of that route is dated 23 July 1862.

 Plan (compiled from various surveys, sketches etc.) and accompanying Report upon the Road from Melbourne to the Jordan Gold-Field, 23rd July 1862.
 James Murphy, Mining Surveyor, St Andrews.

 Mr. Reick and Mr. Stockman, who were in Murphy’s surveying party, "believing that the direct road had been struck", resolved to follow it up.
 They followed Murphy’s route from New Chum to the end of his line of exploration.
 Reick describes their efforts:

 "... far from having "left Murphy's track," we were actually members of that surveyor's party, engaged in Melbourne, to which place we returned when that officer, for reasons unknown to us, was recalled, and the party broken up, but not until the general lie of the country had been reconnoitered, and some fifteen miles actually surveyed, opened, and blazed.
 My companion and I then volunteered to explore and mark the remainder of this line into Jericho, upon the Jordan; and upon this difficult service we started on the 5th July from the settled country at the Melbourne end, and arrived on the diggings, two miles above Jericho township, upon the claim of Lapraig and party, on the 30th July."